-2. The route shall avoid such places is a hill slope which exerts a biased load.
+2. The route shall avoid such places as a hill slope which exerts a biased load.

-3. Since the entrance and exit are apt to collapse, they shall be protected adequately.
+3. Since the entrance and exit are apt to collapse, they shall be protected adequately to solve the state of the solve the sol

-4. The cross-sectional shape shall be assocircular asspossible.
-When the horseshoe shape is used the bottom shall be an inverted arch, of considerably large rise and increased thickness at, both ends.
-A section of the section of th

-Si Aft such places where there is a fault line running in the ventical direction or where sharpy differring geological formations, meet, the lining shall be insulated in the longitudinal direction and the lining before and behind this position particularly strengthened.
-Si In the case of a clear water conveyance tunnel, expansion joints shall be inserted at construction joints and the insulation places described in the item, 5.
+4. The cross-sectional shape shall be as circular as possible.
+When the horseshoe shape is used the bottom shall be an inverted arch of considerably large, rise and increased thickness at both ends.
+Product 2 is the section of the vertical direction or where sharply differring geological formations meet, the lining shall be insulated in the longitudinal direction and the lining before and behind this position particularly strengthened.

-2:2.3.
-Aqueduct. bridge
+2.2.3.
+Aqueduct bridge

-1. An aqueduct bridge shall be built of reinforced concrete or steel, and its earthquake proof design shall comply with the provisions specified tor ordinary bridges.
+1. An aqueduct bridge shall be built of rein forced concrete or steel, and its earthquake proof design shall comply with the provisions specified for ordinary bridges.